MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 **NB:** You can edit a security group at any time.
 And the changes will immediately apply to all running virtual machines that have that security group applied.

-**NB:** This also means that if you share security groups amongst VM’s, you have to be careful: if you change rules for one server, you might inadvertently break another.
+**NB:** This also means that if you share security groups amongst computers, you have to be careful: if you change rules for one server, you might inadvertently break another.

 -- *Slide* --